omnivector-solutions/slurm-demos/openfoam_motorbike/README.md

 For example, we can create the [`openfoam.def`](scripts/openfoam.def) file.

-Now we use the `singularity build` command to build the singularity container image (`openfoam10.sif`)
+Now we use the `singularity build` command to create the singularity container image (`openfoam10.sif`)

 `singularity build -f openfoam10.sif openfoam.def`

-This `openfoam10.sif` is available for download [here](https://omnivector-public-assets.s3.us-west-2.amazonaws.com/singularity/openfoam10.sif)
+This `openfoam10.sif` is ready and available for download [here](https://omnivector-public-assets.s3.us-west-2.amazonaws.com/singularity/openfoam10.sif).

 To download it, we can use: